jgammerman/jamesgammerman/content/talk/centrica_workshops/index.md

 ---
-title: "Machine Learning: Progress & Prospects"
+title: "Training Course: Business Analytics in R - An Introduction to Statistical Programming"
-event: Invited Talk
+event: Training Course
 #event_url: https://example.org

-location: University of Odessa (Mechnikov)
+location: United Kingdom (various locations)
 address:
 #  city: Odessa
   country: Ukraine

-summary: A talk I gave on machine learning in Ukraine in 2018.
+summary: Booklet for a training course I co-authored and have presented several times to company employees across the UK.

-Abstract: "This is a [recording](https://www.youtube.com/watch?v=n5iz5GPdO5Y) of a talk I gave at the University of Odessa in Ukraine in Odessa.
-In it I gave an outline of machine learning fundamentals and then touched on more recent developments and future prospects."
+Abstract: Booklet for a training course I co-authored with my colleague Timothy Wong, and have presented several times to company employees across the UK.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2018-05-31T13:00:00Z"
+date: "2019-05-10T13:00:00Z"
 #date_end: "2030-06-01T15:00:00Z"
 all_day: true